+This applications-oriented course is suggested as an alternative to College Algebra for students who will not take Precalculus or continue into the calculus sequence for science and mathematics majors.
 This course is an introduction to mathematical modeling using graphical, numerical, symbolic, and verbal techniques to describe and explore real-world data and phenomena.
 Emphasis is on the use of elementary functions to investigate and analyze applied problems and questions, supported by the use of appropriate technology, and on effective communication of quantitative concepts and results.